maartenvanderaart/maartenvanderaart.github.io/_posts/2016-04-18-docker-swarm-on-coreos.markdown

 ---
 Since Docker's [Swarm][docker-swarm] became stable with the release of Docker 1.9 last November, quite a few articles have been written discussing ways to setup a cluster for development purposes.
 None that I've found did so on a Linux desktop (they all use [Docker Machine][docker-machine]), yet this was my predicament and so for future reference and those that will come after me, here is a quick write-up of how I got a multi-node CoreOS cluster running, with Swarm on top.

 I wanted to experiment with the new Docker Compose syntax and thought it a good idea to do so on a Swarm cluster.
-To not have to redeploy my cluster manually, I forked the excellent [coreos-vagrant][coreos-vagrant] and tweaked the configuration a bit so that a Swarm cluster starts up automagically when running ```vagrant up```
+To not have to redeploy my cluster manually, I forked the excellent [coreos-vagrant][coreos-vagrant] and tweaked the configuration a bit so that a Swarm cluster starts up automagically when running ```vagrant up```.
+You can find my files [here][coreos-vagrant-fork], for reference.

 There are two files you need to edit to make this work: ```config.rb``` and ```user-data```, the first is to tell Vagrant what to do, the second contains the cloud-config used to bootstrap the [etcd cluster][etcd] and configure systemd to start services.